Canon 1D X Mark III vs Panasonic ZS70

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the ZS70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1DX Mark III and ZS70 can be found, respectively, in the Canon 1D X Mark III Manual (free pdf) or the online Panasonic ZS70 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark III and the Panasonic ZS70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.